 Who should we invite? - As a community group you need to involve as many people as possible, therefore your meeting should be advertised as much as possible.
 Word of mouth is the best form of advertising; however, posters and leaflets are also beneficial if they are put in the right place.
 Schools, shops, clubs and the facility itself are great places to put advertising for your meeting.
-It is also useful to speak to our Facilities Manager to help you with invites, he will also ensure that the appropriate councillors and interested parties kept informed.
-Our Facilities Manager will always be happy to attend your meetings where possible.
+It is also useful to speak to our Facilities Manager to help you with invitations, he will also ensure that the appropriate councillors and interested parties are kept informed.
+Our Facilities Manager will always be happy to attend your meetings whe

-What do we need to do? - All meetings held by your group should have an agenda (what is to be included in the meeting) and all meetings should be minuted.
-Minutes do not have to be a complete copy of everything that is said in the meeting, they should reflect the major themes that are discussed in the meetings with any action points marked against a name.
+What do we need to do? - All meetings held by your group should have an agenda (what is to be included in the meeting) and all meetings should have minutes taken Minutes do not have to be a complete copy of everything that is said in the meeting, they should reflect the major themes that are discussed in the meetings with any action points marked against a name.
 Minutes should also record the names of the people who have attended and any apologies sent for the meeting.
 Sample agendas and minutes are included within this pack.

 Stage 4 – Holding the AGM and agreeing a Constitution, Officers and Committee

 A constitution basically explains how your group will be managed, from the aims and objectives of the group through to how meetings are to be run.
-Lowestoft Town Council has a standard “Friends of” constitution which should get you going and which can be amended with the Council’s permission.
+LTC has a standard “Friends of” constitution which should get you going and which can be amended with the Council’s permission.
 This needs to be tailored for your group and adopted at the AGM.
-For you to then be recognised as an official “Friends of” group the constitution (sign by the elected Chair) should be forwarded to Lowestoft Town Council along with a copy of the minutes of the first AGM.
+For you to then be recognised as an official “Friends of” group the constitution (sign by the elected Chair) should be forwarded to LTC along with a copy of the minutes of the first AGM.

 At this AGM you will also elect your officers and committee as agreed in the Constitution.
 The standard Constitution sets out a guide to officers and committee members.
 If, at the beginning, you do not fill all the positions do not worry, you may be able to fill them as you go.
 The town council will support you if you are actively trying to grow the group and work towards the constitution.

 At this stage you may also wish to set up a bank account, any account set up for the group should be set up in the name of the group with at least 2 signatories for the account.
 The signatories must be members of the committee, usually the chairperson and the treasurer.
-Other groups have chosen to have 3 signatories on the account, therefore if one member of the committee is unavailable, another can sign in their place.
+Other groups have chosen to have 3 signatories on the account, therefore if one member of the committee is unavailable; another can sign in their place.
 Alternatively, you could decide to ask the town council to hold our funds in a reserve specifically for your group.
 Your funds could be accessed using the council financial processes which involve providing a receipt for expenses and an appropriate section in the minutes authorising the spending/payment.
 This is the same procedure that you would need to follow if you set up your own bank account.

-After these stages are complete you will be a fully constituted group with a committee and a bank account, the next stage is to start working towards yours groups aims and objectives.
+After these stages are complete you will be a fully constituted group with a committee and a bank account, the next stage is to start working towards your group’s aims and objectives.